 The Montreat Conference Center (MRA) is planning to build a 40 room hotel with meeting rooms and an underground parking garage on Assembly Drive in the center of Montreat, directly across from Robert Lake Park.
 We are strongly opposed.
-A permit was granted by the Montreat Board of Adjustment, and is now under appeal in Superior Court.
+A permit was initially granted by the Montreat Board of Adjustment, but revoked by the Superior Court on appeal.

 The Struggle to Stop the Hotel: Where It Stands

 The Montreat Conference Center (MRA) is attempting to move forward with plans to demolish three historic homes and build a 40,000-sq.-ft. hotel and underground parking garage in the center of Montreat, directly uphill from a stream and children’s playground.
 In addition to destroying the homes — one of which is the oldest in Montreat — and cutting down sixty mature trees, experts say the proposal would pollute the stream with stormwater runoff.

 Throughout 2021 neighbors and others who love Montreat spoke out against the hotel, many of us gathering under the name “Montreat Stewards.”
 We met with the MCC to seek a win-win solution, presenting an alternative proposal for development at the site that would leave the historic buildings intact.
 Yet the MCC rejected this alternative, closing off discussion as they moved forward with their hotel plan.